 - Development of the Honolulu Authority for Rapid Transit-Oriented Development is an encroachment concern for JBPHH Main Base as it may introduce new sight lines onto the installation and/or violate AT/FP standoff distances. - Illegal drone flights frequently occur on base and present surveillance and aircraft safety threats.
 Additionally, tourist helicopters routinely violate airspace rules over JBPHH, which presents security and safety concerns. - The threat of SLR is an encroachment concern for JBPHH Main Base.
 Projected SLR and recurrent flooding could damage base facilities and render some facilities unusable in the long-term.
 Additionally, JBPHH facilities are highly vulnerable to damage during significant weather events that could interrupt base operations, cause power outages, or damage facilities or assets resulting in long-term impacts on operations and increased costs. - Significant historic and archaeological resources are present at JBPHH Main Base and Surrounding Areas.
 As a steward of cultural resources, the DON must comply with federal regulations related to those resources (e.g., National Register of Historic Places [NRHP] and National Historic Landmark [NHL]).
 The presence of cultural resources increases costs associated with staffing, planning, and mitigation of effects to cultural resources throughout JBPHH (DON, 2021a). - Long-term homeless encampments are present along the Pearl Harbor Bike Path and the mangroves throughout the Pearl Harbor area.
 The homeless population and unauthorized civilians have been known to trespass, break in, use drugs, and illegally dump at JBPHH.
 Unauthorized access at JBPHH is a security concern and may lead to additional costs for repairs (e.g., fencing and/or equipment repairs, illegal dumping removal) and is a safety concern (DON, 2021a). - Tourists have nearly free access once on Ford Island, exposing the DON to liability and safety/security concerns.
-Foreign entities may access Ford Island for surveillance or other illicit purposes. - Pearl Harbor routinely experiences significant runoff and sediment deposits after heavy rains and runoff causes water quality issues which is a concern to human and environmental health. - Past legislative efforts have attempted to limit activities at the Red Hill Fuel Annex, and future efforts have the potential to arise.
-Future legislation could directly limit or stop operations at Red Hill Fuel Annex.
+Foreign entities may access Ford Island for surveillance or other illicit purposes. - Pearl Harbor routinely experiences significant runoff and sediment deposits after heavy rains and runoff causes water quality issues which is a concern to human and environmental health.

 Chapter 3 provided an overview of the climate risks that may impact JBPHH.
-Table 4-17 describes specific climate considerations, vulnerabilities, and adaptations for JBPHH Main Base and Surrounding Areas.
+Table 4-18 describes specific climate considerations, vulnerabilities, and adaptations for JBPHH Main Base and Surrounding Areas.